-align_message Where to align or place the message window (top, bottom, left, or right)

-align_status Where to align or place the status window (top, bottom, left, or right).

-ascii_map NetHack should display an ascii map if it can.

-color NetHack should display color if it can for different monsters, objects, and dungeon features eight_bit_tty Pass eight-bit character values (for example, specified with the traps option) straight through to your terminal (default off).

-font_mapNetHack should use a font by the chosen name for the map window.font_menuNetHack should use a font by the chosen name for menu windows.font_messageNetHack should use a font by the chosen name for the message window.font_statusNetHack should use a font by the chosen name for the status window.

-font_text NetHack should use a font by the chosen name for text windows.

-font_size_map NetHack should use this size font for the map window.
+$align_message$ Where to align or place the message window (top, bottom, left, or right) $align_status$ Where to align or place the status window (top, bottom, left, or right). $ascii_map$ NetHack should display an ascii map if it can. color NetHack should display color if it can for different monsters, objects, and dungeon features $eight_bit_tty$ Pass eight-bit character values (for example, specified with the traps option) straight through to your terminal (default off). $font_map$ NetHack should use a font by the chosen name for the map window. $font_menu$ NetHack should use a font by the chosen name for menu windows. $font_message$ NetHack should use a font by the chosen name for the message window. $font_status$ NetHack should use a font by the chosen name for the status window. $font_text$ NetHack should use a font by the chosen name for text windows. $font_size_map$ NetHack should use this size font for the map window.

-font_size_menuNetHack should use this size font for menu windows.font_size_messageNetHack should use this size font for the message window.font_size_statusNetHack should use this size font for the status window.font_size_textNetHack should use this size font for text windows.

-fullscreen NetHack should try and display on the entire screen rather than in a window.

-hilite_pet Visually distinguish pets from similar animals (default off).
-The behavior of this option depends on the type of windowing you use.
-In text windowing, text highlighting or inverse video is often used; with tiles, generally displays a heart symbol near pets.

-large_font NetHack should use a large font.

-map_mode NetHack should display the map in the manner specified.

-mouse_support Allow use of the mouse for input and travel.

-player_selection NetHack should pop up dialog boxes or use prompts for character selection.

-popup_dialoq NetHack should pop up dialog boxes for input.

-preload_tiles NetHack should preload tiles into memory.
-For example, in the protected mode scroll_amount NetHack should scroll the display by this number of cells when the hero reaches the scroll_margin.

-MSDOS version, control whether tiles get pre-loaded into RAM at the start of the game.
-Doing so enhances performance of the tile graphics, but uses more memory.

-(default on).
-Cannot be set with the '0' command.

-scroll_margin NetHack should scroll the display when the hero or cursor is this number of cells away from the edge of the window.

-softkeyboard Display an onscreen keyboard.
-Handhelds are most likely to support this option. splash_screen NetHack should display an opening splash screen when it starts up (default yes).

-tiled_map NetHack should display a tiled map if it can.

-tile_fileSpecify the name of an alternative tile file to override the default.tile_heightSpecify the preferred height of each tile in a tile capable port.tile_widthSpecify the preferred width of each tile in a tile capable portuse_inverseNetHack should display inverse when the game specifies it.

-vary_msgcount NetHack should display this number of messages at a time in the message window.

-NetHack should display windows with the specified foreground/background colors if it can.

-wraptext NetHack port should wrap long lines of text if they don't fit in the visible area of the window.
+$font_size_menu$ NetHack should use this size font for menu windows. $font_size_message$ NetHack should use this size font for the message window. $font_size_status$ NetHack should use this size font for the status window. $font_size_text$ NetHack should use this size font for text windows. fullscreen NetHack should try and display on the entire screen rather than in a window. $large_font$ NetHack should use a large font. map_mode NetHack should display the map in the manner specified. $mouse_support$ Allow use of the mouse for input and travel. $player_selection$ NetHack should pop up dialog boxes or use prompts for character selection. $popup_dialog$ NetHack should pop up dialog boxes for input. $preload_tiles$ NetHack should preload tiles into memory.
+For example, in the protected mode MSDOS version, control whether tiles get pre-loaded into RAM at the start of the game.
+Doing so enhances performance of the tile graphics, but uses more memory. (default on).
+Cannot be set with the '0' command. $scroll_amount$ NetHack should scroll the display by this number of cells when the hero reaches the scroll_margin. $scroll_margin$ NetHack should scroll the display when the hero or cursor is this number of cells away from the edge of the window. selects aved NetHack should display a menu of existing saved games for the player to choose from at game startup, if it can.
+Not all ports support this option. soft key board Display an onscreen keyboard.
+Handhelds are most likely to support this option. $splash_screen$ NetHack should display an opening splash screen when it starts up (default yes). $tiled_map$ NetHack should display a tiled map if it can. $tile_file$ Specify the name of an alternative tile file to override the default. $tile_height$ Specify the preferred height of each tile in a tile capable port. $tile_width$ Specify the preferred width of each tile in a tile capable port $use_darkgray$ Use bold black instead of blue for black glyphs (TTY only). $use_inverse$ NetHack should display inverse when the game specifies it. $vary_msgcount$ NetHack should display this number of messages at a time in the message window. window colors NetHack should display windows with the specified foreground/background colors if it can. wraptext NetHack port should wrap long lines of text if they don't fit in the visible area of the window.